- Legal definitions of organized crimes

 John A. Cody was a notorious New York union leader and racketeer.
 He was the president of the International Brotherhood of Teamsters Union between 1976 and 1984, during which time he utilized strikes, extortion, and mafia intimidation to change contracts to his benefit and gained a fearsome reputation within the New York construction industry.

 Cody was closely associated with several organized crime figures.
 During a 1975 interview conducted by the FBI, Cody admitted that he knew Carlo Gambino and Ettore "Terry" Zappi well but claimed that these relationships were purely social, and that he knew nothing about either man's business activities or their reputations as high-ranking members of organized crime.
 Gambino reportedly attended the marriage of Cody's son, Michael in 1974.
-This investigation also revealed a close association between Cody and Paul Castellano, the current head of the Gambino family.
+This investigation also revealed a close association between Cody and Paul Castellano, also known as the "boss of bosses" of the Five Families of La Cosa Nostra in New York City.

 Eventually, Cody was convicted of violating the federal racketeering statute.
 In particular, he was charged and convicted on seven of eight counts of an indictment that charged him with using his positions with the Union and the Union's pension fund to conduct the affairs of those entities through a pattern of racketeering activity that spanned a fourteen-year period.
 The racketeering acts included, among other, several Taft-Hartley violations relating to Cody's receipt of free labour and building materials for the construction of his summer home in Southampton and the receipt of cash kickbacks totalling 160,000 from two real estate brokers for arranging the purchases of two tracts of land by the Teamsters pension fund in 1970 and again in 1974.